blkchain/blkchain/README.md

 separate packages.

 The goal here is to facilitate blockchain development using Go and PostgreSQL.
+There is also a sister project [pg_blockchain](https://github.com/blkchain/pg_blkchain) which is a Postgres C language extension aimed at doing blockchain stuff inside the server.
-If this sounds interesting, please help out by trying this out, we would very much appreciate any feedback, be it criticism, bug fixes or ideas.
+If this sounds interesting, please help us out by trying this out, we would very much appreciate any feedback, be it criticism, bug fixes or ideas.